 Letter from CMS Granting VA PACE Waiver In 2011, CMS granted some PACE organizations a conditional waiver that permits any participant in the PACE program who is eligible for VA drug coverage to choose to receive their prescription drug coverage through the VA and avoid paying the Medicare Part D premium.
 This letter is helpful background information to understand the potential for such a waiver to be granted on a wider scale.

 We encourage anyone who is interested in expanding PACE to leverage these materials to advance this important policy reform.
-If you would like to use our consulting services to help your PACE program navigate this process, please contact Altarum Program to Improve Eldercare co-directors Anne Montgomery or Sarah Slocum.
+If you would like to use our consulting services to help your PACE program navigate this process, please contact Altarum Delivery System Transformation Program Directors Anne Montgomery or Sarah Slocum.